streptomyces/ripper/README.md

 # RiPPER Overview

 RiPPER (RiPP Precursor Peptide Enhanced Recognition) is a customisable tool for the identification of genes encoding putative precursor peptides within RiPP (ribosomally synthesised and post-translationally modified peptide) gene clusters.
-RiPPER carries out the following things to do this:
+This was first described in [Santos-Aberturas et al. Nucleic Acids Res., 2019, 47, 4624–4637](https://academic.oup.com/nar/article/47/9/4624/5420534).
+A new methods article (June 2021) provides a step-by-step workflow to how we search for BGCs using RiPPER 1.1 [Moffat et al., Methods Mol.
+Biol., 2021, 2296, 227–247](https://link.springer.com/protocol/10.1007%2F978-1-0716-1358-0_14).

+We strongly recommend that users work with a [Docker container of RiPPER](https://hub.docker.com/r/streptomyces/ripdock/).
+This is built from the latest version of RiPPER and includes all dependencies, so nothing needs installing apart from Docker and the RiPPER container.
+Details are provided below on using this in the **Docker** section below.

+The latest version of RiPPER (1.1) now includes automatic short peptide networking using using [EGN](http://evol-net.fr/index.php/en/downloads) built into the processing, which also provides associated output files for network analysis in [Cytoscape](https://cytoscape.org).
+The analysis and processing of this output is described in detail in Moffat et al. (Methods Mol.
+Biol., 2021, 2296, 227–247), which is free to access.
+This version is the latest version of RiPPER that is accessed as normal via Docker (described below).
+If a user prefers to use the original form of RiPPER (described in Santos-Aberturas et al.) then it can be accessed via Docker as a "legacy" version (use the following command to install this older legacy version:  docker pull streptomyces/ripdock:legacy).

+RiPPER identifies putative precursor peptides associated with a set of putative RiPP tailoring enzymes that are defined by the user.
+To do this, the following steps are taken:

 (1) Protein accession numbers for putative RiPP tailoring enzymes are used to retrieve gene clusters using [RODEO2](https://github.com/thedamlab/rodeo2)
 (2) These are then searched for likely precursor peptide coding regions using both a modified form of [Prodigal](https://github.com/hyattpd/Prodigal) (prodigal-short) and a HMM-based search for precursor peptides.
 (3) A Genbank file that highlights newly annotated short genes in the gene cluster is generated for visualisation in [Artemis](http://www.sanger.ac.uk/science/tools/artemis)
 (4) Top-scoring peptides are tabulated alongside associated attribute data from a batch input for further analysis, and a fasta file is provided for peptide network analysis using [EGN](http://evol-net.fr/index.php/en/downloads)
+(5) NEW FOR RiPPER 1.1.
+All tabulated peptides are networked based on sequence identity using [EGN](http://evol-net.fr/index.php/en/downloads), which provides network and attribute files for network analysis in [Cytoscape](https://cytoscape.org).
+The generation of networks enables the identification of families of related peptides.

-We recommend that users work with a [Docker container of RiPPER](https://hub.docker.com/r/streptomyces/ripdock/).
-This is built from the latest version of RiPPER and includes all dependencies, so nothing needs installing apart from Docker and the RiPPER container.
-Details are provided below on using this in the **Docker** section, and a detailed technical description of the workflow is provided at the end of this page as **Description of RiPPER workflow**.
+A detailed technical description of the workflow is provided at the end of this page as **Description of RiPPER workflow**.

 # Installation and usage